-1.1 General - Auburn University recognizes its legal and moral obligation to provide an environment in which an opportunity for employment is available to all qualified individuals without discrimination on the basis of race, color, sex, age, religion, national origin, disability, and Vietnam era veteran status.
+1.1 General - Auburn University recognizes its legal and ethical obligation to provide an environment in which an opportunity for employment is available to all qualified individuals without discrimination on the basis of race, color, sex, age, religion, national origin, disability, covered veteran status, sexual orientation, or genetic information.
 The University affirms its commitment to this principle and to an affirmative action program which not only will establish and sustain the criteria of equal opportunity for employment but which will also detect and eliminate any elements of discrimination in employment which may be found to exist within the institution.
 The University also commits itself to maintaining on a nondiscriminatory basis the conditions for continuing employment and for individual advancement within the job structure of the University.

 1.1.1 By performing his or her assigned duties, each employee of Auburn University contributes to the instructional, research, and outreach/extension activities of the University.
 The University desires to have in its employ reasonably content, industrious people who will serve courteously and efficiently.
 In return, the University endeavors to provide working conditions based upon fair and equitable standards.